feathersjs/docs/api/channels.md

 ## Publishing

 Publishers are callback functions that return which channel(s) to send an event to.
 They can be registered at the application and the service level and for all or specific events.
-A publishing function gets the event data and context object (`(data, context) => {}`) and returns a named or combined channel or an array of channels.
+A publishing function gets the event data and context object (`(data, context) => {}`) and returns a named or combined channel, an array of channels or `null`.
 Only one publisher can be registered for one type.
 Besides the standard [service event names](./events.md#service-events) an event name can also be a [custom event](./events.md#custom-events). `context` is the [context object](./hooks.md) from the service call or an object containing `{ path, service, app, result }` for custom events.

 ### service.publish([event,] fn)